Main North Road and Nottage Terrace Intersection Upgrade

 - new and upgraded traffic signals, road lighting, line marking, and drainage.

 Please note, this is an artist's impression for illustrative purposes only and not a final design.
-Click here to download the current plan.
+For further information download a copy of the current plan.

 DIT COVID-19 Response